Thomas-Walker-Lynch/project-enviroment/README.md

   contain the dot directory '.'.
 This will prevent accidentally picking up such an executable.

-  Executables and libraries that we build, and scripts that come with the repo have two types.
-One type are those that we should install.
-After a review, put them in ../env/bin ../env/lib ../env/include directories as appropriate.
-Others are repo specific, for example for building code or testing.
-Execute those directly by name, and not through your path.

 5. check the .gitignore

  Conversely, we also do not want to add clutter to the repo ourselves.

- .gitignore goes in: ~/<project_name>_dev/<project_name>/.gitignore.
+ .gitignore can be found both in the project environment and the project home directories.
  You mightshould get one when pulling the project repo.
 This file lists things that will not be added when you do a git add. (or a push from the bin project scripts).
 So no backup files, no test executables that are built as part of testing.

  It should contain: